Services

 Each session is personalized and often blends several modalities.
 I rely on evidence-based approaches and continually deepen my knowledge through training and education to broaden my expertise and provide effective, holistic support.

-Some of the lenses I use most often include:
+Some of the lenses I draw from include:

 -